tharindupradeep1/movie_data_backend/README.md

 docker-compose up
 ```
 ## Authentication
 Movie Data Backend uses token-based authentication with JWT.
-However, there are no dedicated authentication endpoints (e.g., login, signup) in this API.
+However, there are no dedicated authentication endpoints (e.g., login, signup) implemented.
 Instead, users need to obtain a JWT token from a third-party authentication service with the defined JWT_SECRET in the .env file in the app and include it in the Authorization header of their requests.

 ```http
 Authorization: Bearer your_generated_token